Scientific Name

 Description

 Echeveria 'Laulindsa' is a beautiful slow-growing succulent that forms a stemless, usually solitary rosette of gray leaves with reddish margins.
-The surfaces of the leaves are covered with a powdery-white waxy coating.
-Rosettes are up to 12 inches (30 cm) in diameter.
-Leaves are spathulate and up to 4 inches (10 cm) long.
-The up to 1 foot (30 cm) long flowering stems branch and arch bearing small salmon-pink flowers with bright orange interiors.
+The rosettes grow up to 12 inches (30 cm) in diameter.
+The leaves are spoon-shaped, up to 4 inches (10 cm) long, and covered with a white powdery coating.

 Hardiness